sparrow-js/wordix/README.md

 ## Introduction

-**Wordix** is a tool that allows you to fastest generate a AI applications.

-Wordix is an open-source platform for building AI applications.
 We streamline the development of generative AI solutions by executing document flow to produce results, making it accessible for both developers and non-technical innovators.
 The ability to provide a knowledge base and customize application development will be available soon.

 Our platform integrates: